List of white defendants executed for killing a black victim

 Executions of white defendants for killing black victims are rare.
-Since the reinstatement of capital punishment in the United States in 1976, just 21 white people have been executed for killing a black person (less than 1.36 percent of all executions), whereas the number of black people executed for killing a white person is 299 (making up nearly 19.4 percent of all executions).
-Of the 21 executed, seven were put to death for racially motivated murders.
-Additionally, a further 13 white people have been executed for killing a black person, four in racially motivated cases, and another person, or people, of a different race.
+Since the reinstatement of capital punishment in the United States in 1976, only 21 white people have been executed solely for killing a black person (less than 1.36% of all executions), whereas 299 black people have been executed solely for killing a white person (nearly 19.4% of all executions).
+Of the 21 white people executed for killing a black victim, seven were put to death for racially motivated murders.
+In addition, 13 white people have been executed for murders involving a black victim and one or more victims of another race; four of these cases were racially motivated.

-Prior to the 1976 re-instatement of capital punishment in the United States, the last execution of a white person for the killing of a black person was on April 15, 1944, when Fred L. Brady, a 46-year-old white man with a long criminal record, was executed for murdering Joe Williams, a black man, during an attempted robbery in Kansas.
+Prior to the 1976 reinstatement of capital punishment in the United States, the last confirmed execution of a white person for the killing of a black person was on April 15, 1944, when Fred L. Brady was executed for the robbery and murder of Joe Williams in Kansas.